 Want more movie news?
-Check out Jacob’s Letter, my newsletter than drops every Friday.
+Check out Jacob’s Letter, my newsletter that drops every Monday.
 Subscribe here for a weekly dose of pop culture news!

 September/October Movie Season is traditionally derided as the calendar slot where OK movies suffer and bad movies go to die, but every now and then, there’s a gem.
 “A Simple Favor” was released in Fall Movie Season of last year, and it was gloriously weird and a lot of fun.
 So was “Venom,” and while I’d never call that movie good, at least it was entertaining.